The fine print

 Training and Facilitation services are calculated on a set fee basis, and have consideration for content preparation, delivery, travel, and post-training follow-up.
 These fees are payable by:

-• One-off set fee prior to training delivery, or
+- One-off set fee prior to training delivery, or

-Cancellation of Training and Facilitation Services
+Cancellation of In-house (or Bespoke) Training and Facilitation Services

-Should you need to cancel your training four weeks prior to the training commencement date, 50% of the total training fee will be payable immediately.
+Should you need to cancel your in-house training four weeks prior to the training commencement date, 50% of the total training fee will be payable immediately.
 The total training fee will be as provided in the agreed Proposal.

 Where your scheduled training is cancelled less than four weeks prior to training commencement date, the total training fee is payable on notice of cancellation.

-An agreed alternative training date can be arranged, the new training date must be within 6 months of the original scheduled training date (unless otherwise agreed).
+An agreed alternative training date can be arranged.
+The new training date must be within 6 months of the original scheduled training date (unless otherwise agreed).

 Public Workshops